ARCHIVED-mean-stack/session-5/README.md

 ##Homework

-1. Add an Angular component to the previous week's homework.
+1. Add a home page with an Angular module to the previous week's homework.

 1. Attempt the Angular [PhoneCat](https://docs.angularjs.org/tutorial/) tutorial up to part 8.
 Note - you may need to install [Bower](https://bower.io) in order for it to work.
 I had to, and also has to use `sudo bower install --allow-root` in order to permit it to install dependencies.